xan86/hassioEcosystem/tasmotaSwitchSensor.md

 # Tasmota switch as binary_sensor
-### Can be REED, PIR, button, switch, at pin status change send mqtt message
+Can be REED, PIR, button, switch, at pin status change send mqtt message.

 ## Tasmota configuration
 Configure module with Switch1 to corrisponding GPIO in console.